 Training for Graduate Students

-In the intermingled environments of the University of Pittsburgh and the UPMC health system, MWRI graduate students have a unique opportunity to take part in the process of pursuing fundamental reproductive sciences research, and translating bench discoveries to the bedside in order to improve patient care.
+In the intermingled environments of the University of Pittsburgh and the UPMC health system, MWRI graduate students have a unique opportunity to participate in the process of pursuing fundamental reproductive science research and translating bench discoveries to the bedside in order to improve patient care.

 Graduate candidates must be currently enrolled in a graduate program at the University of Pittsburgh and complete their thesis project under the guidance of a primary member of MWRI who is an approved member of the graduate faculty.

 Appointments are granted for one year and funds are provided to cover the fellow’s salary and standard fringe benefits.
 Funds are also provided for postdoctoral fellows to enroll in one advanced University of Pittsburgh course relevant to their project.
 At the end of the first year, a written progress report and presentation to the Fellowship Committee are required, at which time the Committee may choose to approve extension of support for a second year.
 The maximum term for which a trainee may be supported by the program is two years.
 The appointment involves full-time research, and cannot be a part of a clinical training program.